nancyhild/nmbp/_includes/qrcodetutorial.md

 ## QR Code Tutorial

 This tutorial explains the [QR Code demo](https://github.com/nimbella/demo-projects/tree/master/qrcode) available on GitHub and shows you how to deploy it to the Nimbella Cloud.

-The QR Code demo is a single-page web application that generates a [QR code](https://en.wikipedia.org/wiki/QR_code) from text that a user submits.
-The demo has the following code and configuration components:
+The QR Code demo is a stateless single-page web application that generates a [QR code](https://en.wikipedia.org/wiki/QR_code) from text that a user submits.
+You can [view the app here](https://qrdemo-apigcp.nimbella.io).

+The QR Code demo has the following code and configuration components:

 - A single index.html file, which has a field for a visitor to enter some text and click **Submit**.
 - A single JavaScript file that provides the backend logic for the conversion of text to QR code.
 - A Node package manager file called *packages.json*, which describes what dependencies the function has.